 Coat & Colors

 His coat comes in 8 recognized colors including brindle, blue fawn, fawn, grey fawn, liver, red fawn, white, and also his most recognizable color being the light biscuit with the black facial mask.
-There is also a variety of other markings that his coat can take which is outlined in the above breed standard.
+There are also various other markings that his coat can take, which is outlined in the above breed standard.

 Additionally, if he is not used on a farm to protect a flock, many owners comment that they will find him protecting the youngest family members and other family pets.
-This can cause issues within a family environment, because whilst he may have good intentions, overprotectiveness of any family member can be dangerous and should be avoided at all costs.
+This can cause issues within a family environment because while he may have good intentions, the overprotectiveness of any family member can be dangerous and should be avoided at all costs.
 Of course, early and successful training at a young age will help to deter this behavior.

 Overall, efficient training as a young pup is going to set the tone for your life together, so it is imperative that you do it, and do it right.
 It is also really important to recognize that due to centuries of flock guardianship and specific breeding practices, it is impossible to suppress his guarding tendencies through training, so if you are after a dog that isn’t as protective you should steer clear of the Anatolian Shepherd altogether.

 The Anatolian Shepherd is sensitive to anesthesia, so before he undergoes any treatment at the Veterinarian be sure to remind him of this.
-Whilst he will probably know this, the Anatolian Shepherd is a rare breed and as such the Veterinarian may have never dealt with one before.
+While he will probably know this, the Anatolian Shepherd is a rare breed and as such, the Veterinarian may have never dealt with one before.

 Anatolian Shepherds hunt for themselves when they are guarding their flock, so don’t be surprised if he catches a small animal in your backyard if he is feeling a little hungry.

-Generally, he should be brushed several times a week in order to keep his coat in a manageable order, and to prevent his shedding hair from clustering up in your home.
-During the spring and summer months his shedding intensifies and so you will find yourself brushing him every day in order to keep his coat manageable.
+Generally, he should be brushed several times a week to keep his coat in a manageable order, and to prevent his shedding hair from clustering up in your home.
+During the spring and summer months, his shedding intensifies and so you will find yourself brushing him every day to keep his coat manageable.
 Of course, if he is a ranch worker then he will need brushing much less than this.